-WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, set the Mode control to Panel or Bi-Level, and turn on A/C. Set the Fan control to the High position (full clockwise).
+WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, set the Mode control to Panel or Bi-Level or Bi-Level , and turn on A/C. Set the Fan control to the High position (full clockwise).
 Set the temperature control to full cool.
 After the hot air is flushed from the vehicle, set the Mode control to Recirculate with A/C on and roll up the windows.
 Once you are comfortable, set the Mode control to Panel or Bi-Level with A/C on.
-WARM WEATHER If it's sunny, set the Mode control to Panel ; and turn on A/C. If it's cloudy or dark, set the Mode control to Bi-Level ; with A/C on.
+WARM WEATHER If it's sunny, set the Mode control to Panel and turn on A/C. If it's cloudy or dark, set the Mode control to Bi-Level with A/C on.
 Adjust Temperature control for comfort.
-COOL OR COLD HUMID CONDITIONS Set the Mode control to Defrost/Floor or Defrost .
-Set the Fan Control to the High position (full clockwise).
-Adjust Fan and Temperature control for comfort if windows are clear.
-COLD DRY CONDITIONS Set the Mode control to Floor
+COOL OR COLD HUMID CONDITIONS Set the Mode control to Defrost/Floor or Defrost 7.
+Or Def COLD DRY CONDITIONS Set the Mode control to Floor